 Texas A&M University Baylor College of Dentistry provides advanced graduate education leading to an M.S. degree in Oral Biology.
 Clinical specialty students in programs requiring a graduate degree typically enroll in the M.S.
-Program in Oral Biology, however, matriculation in other graduate programs offered by the TAMHSC (M.S.
+Program in Oral Biology Clinical Track, however, matriculation in other graduate programs offered by the TAMHSC (M.S.
 Oral Biology Basic Science Track or Education of Healthcare Professionals) may be permissible with the approval of the program directors of the clinical training program and the relevant M.S. program.

 Master of Science in Oral Biology (with concentrations in clinical specialties)

-The Master of Science in Oral biology is available to residents who are simultaneously pursuing clinical training programs leading to a specialty certificate.
+The Master of Science in Oral Biology Clinical Track is available to residents who are simultaneously pursuing clinical training programs leading to a specialty certificate.
 This program is designed to extend the competence of the dental specialist in both general and special areas of practice in clinical disciplines.
 Only students who are accepted and enrolled in one of the clinical specialty certificate programs are eligible for the M.S.
 Oral Biology Clinical Track.